Cumulocity IoT Web Development Tutorial - Part 2: Create your first component

 }

-The getDeviceDetails() method uses the DeviceDetails interface, which you have created previously to return a mocked device as Promise.
-Furthermore, the service provides a Subject to which a component can subscribe to.
-The subject is used to publish incoming temperature measurements:
+The getDeviceDetails() method uses the DeviceDetails interface, which you have created previously to return a mocked device as a Promise.
+Furthermore, the service provides a WritableSignal to which a component can subscribe to receive notifications if the value changes.
+The signal is used to publish incoming temperature measurements:

 The measurements are created by the second method subscribeForTemperatureMeasurements().